 And they built for Pharaoh treasure cities, Pithom and Raamses.

 "According to the inscription, Ramesses went on to find a series of other fine veins of quartzite at Iunu and in the Beautiful Mountain of Elephantine, on the southern border of Egypt with Nubia."
-Of note "is a fossil inscribed in hieroglyphs with this line: 'found on the south of the quarry of Soped by the god's father Tjanefer" (Stephen Quirke, The Cult of Ra: Sun-Worship in Ancient Egypt, 76-77).
-Lucky Tjanefer!
+Of furthur note in the annals of ancient discovery "is a fossil inscribed in hieroglyphs with this line: 'found on the south of the quarry of Soped by the god's father Tjanefer' " (Stephen Quirke, The Cult of Ra: Sun-Worship in Ancient Egypt, 76-77).

 So what of the Edomite Yemim?
 Animal? vegetable? or mineral?
 I like the idea of a precious stone, a fossil, or even a rich deposit of clayey soil (Egyptian ym). . .
 To be sure, the Yemim represents something so unutterably odd (and old), so very archaic, so like the Coelacanth in its surfacing, that lucky little Anah did not expect--not in a million years--to see it that day.
 The point is that Anah found.